-Do report disinformation or questionable content to Common Cause at https://commoncause.org/disinfo.
+Do report disinformation or questionable content at reportdisinfo.org.

-Our nonpartisan elections experts will review and address the disinformation, working with the social media platforms to remove it if possible.
+Our nonpartisan elections experts will review and address the disinformation, working with the social media platforms to remove it as necessary.

 Do promote trusted sources of information about voting and elections — including your state’s Secretary of State, Common Cause and other nonpartisan voter protection groups.
 Some good links include: